Let’s make Devolution a win-win for growth and nature

 Norfolk and Suffolk are on the Government’s fast track to devolution - which will see the creation of a new overarching ‘strategic authority’.

-Why this matters for Norfolk's wildlife
+Why devolution matters for Norfolk's wildlife

 Devolution represents a once in a generation opportunity to give local government the resources and powers to deliver genuinely environmentally-positive growth that helps restore nature.